 Etest® StripThe broth dilution and agar dilution methods, as well as commercial kits, use quantitative methods to determine the MIC.
 A bacterial isolate is tested against a range of antimicrobial concentrations.
 Etest®, an in vitro diagnostics (IVD) test manufactured by bioMérieux, has characteristics of a disk diffusion test but gives MIC results.
 Etest® uses plastic strips containing an antibiotic gradient with a numeric scale indicating the concentration of the antibiotic at different points on the strip.
 The strip is placed on a lawn of bacteria growing on an agar plate.
 The MIC is read at the point where the border of growth inhibition intersects the strip.

 All AST methods use quality control strains to monitor the test system.
 The strains are tested regularly to ensure the system is giving correct results.
 Expected results are published by the Clinical and Laboratory Standards Institute (CLSI) and the European Committee on Antimicrobial Susceptibility Testing (EUCAST).
 Laboratories using commercial kits should follow the manufacturer’s recommendation for QC.

 The Future of Treatment

 WHO cites two goals that must be met to combat multidrug-resistant N. gonorrhoeae: 1) broad-based control of drug resistance and 2) control of gonorrhea infections.
-Other organization such as NIAID are researching and developing new ways to treat cephalosporin-resistant infections to safeguard against the time when strains of N. gonorrhoeae become resistant to the drug.
+Other organizations such as the National Institute of Allergy and Infection Diseases (NIAID) are researching and developing new ways to treat cephalosporin-resistant infections to safeguard against the time when strains of N. gonorrhoeae become resistant to the drug.

 Microbioloigcs offers the CDC recommended strain of N. gonorrhoeae for quality control (ATCC® 49226™*) along with several other strains including four from CDC: